Conformal Prediction Bands for Two-Dimensional Functional Time Series: Acknowledgments

 \section{Acknowledgments}

-This work has been partially supported by ACCORDO Attuativo ASI-POLIMI ``Attività di Ricerca e Innovazione" n.
+The present research has been partially supported by MUR, grant Dipartimento di Eccellenza 2023-2027 and by Accordo Attuativo ASI-POLIMI ``Attività di Ricerca e Innovazione" n.
 2018-5-HH.0, collaboration agreement between the Italian Space Agency and Politecnico di Milano.
-M.F. acknowledges the support of the JRC Centre of Advanced Studies CSS4P - ``Computational Social Science for Policy"
+M.F. acknowledges the support of the JRC Centre of Advanced Studies CSS4P - ``Computational Social Science for Policy".